inxomnyaa/Overvoltage/README.md

 # Overvoltage - Basic PMMP redstone plugin
-rotation is commonly used in many applicatIt enables you to split an otherwise overloaded log into several logs for easier reading
+Ported from an old mod for MCPE that added redstone.
+I didn't fix any behaviour.
+Outdated, just for lookup purposes right now.

 ## Information

-Very basic redstone plugin, not so great performance yet, not for production, 4.0.0 pmmp server
+Very basic redstone plugin, not so great performance yet, not for production, not for 4.0.0 pmmp server

+### Contains
+- RedstoneWire
+- RedstoneBlock
+- TNT lights up
+- RedstoneLamp
-Contains      RedstoneWire     RedstoneBlock     TNT lights up     RedstoneLamp     Repeater with delay     Lever     Button     RedstoneTorch
+- Repeater with delay
+- Lever
+- Button
+- RedstoneTorch
+### Added but not working:
+- Pressure plates
+- Pistons
-Added but not working:      Pressure plates     Pistons     Open fence gates, trapdoors and doors
+- Open fence gates, trapdoors and doors